msstate-dasi/csb/neo4j-plugins/subgraph-isomorphism/README.md

 This plugin is supposed to be used in the Cypher console, either in the Web browser or in the commandline console.

-`call SubgraphIso("QueryLabel","TargetLabel","2","100","False")`
+`CALL csb.subgraphIsomorphism(patternLabel, targetLabel) YIELD subgraphIndex, patternNode, targetNode`

+`CALL csb.subgraphIsomorphism(patternLabel, targetLabel, parallelFactor) YIELD subgraphIndex, patternNode, targetNode`

-### Arguments:
+### Parameters:

-QueryLabel: the Neo4j database label of the query graph
+patternLabel: the Neo4j database label of the query graph

-TargetLabel: the Neo4j database label of the target graph. if use "All", all nodes in the dataset will be calculated
+targetLabel: the Neo4j database label of the target graph. if use "All", all nodes in the dataset will be calculated

-The parallelism factor (pFactor): the size of the thread pool.
-The number of threads in the pool is pFactor*NumberofCores
+parallelFactor: define the size of the thread pool.
+The number of threads in the pool is parallelFactor*NumberofCores.

-The Split Size (SplitSize): the number of iterations assigned to a single thread.
-A bigger SplitSize value requires less threads.

-Suppressed result:
-	-True only display the total number of matching subgraphs and execution time -False display full information

 ### Return:
 All matching subgraphs and related info.
-Four columns:
+Three columns:

-1. Isomorphic subgraph nodes
+1. Isomorphic subgraph index

-2. Matching query graph nodes
+2. Pattern graph nodes

-3. Subgraph index: which subgraph does the resultNode belong to

-4. Total number of subgraphs

-5. Execution Time
+2. Isomorphic subgraph nodes in the target graph